 - The file is served to the user

-In VIDIZMO, the ECDN is a complete Add-on Solution comprising of different components consisting of ECDN Management, an Origin Server and Edge Servers.
+In VIDIZMO, ECDN is a comprehensive solution comprising of two major components namely Origin Server and Edge Servers.

-Origin server are the main servers deployed for the purpose of serving Live or On-Demand digital content.
+The origin server is the main server deployed for the purpose of serving Live or On-Demand digital content.
 For scale and resilience, a number of Origin Servers can be deployed, each configured to run as a Live Origin server or for On-Demand content delivery.
 Click on Using ECDN for Live Streaming over Intranet / WAN section to learn more on the number of ways Live and On-Demand Origin Servers work.

 - User proximity allows greater response and latency time.